wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#float">Float</a>!</td>
 <td>

-Response cache hits as a percentage to total of hits and misses.
+The response cache hits as a percentage of the sum of hits and misses.

 </td>
 </tr>